F1 25: Development and release

 Prior to the reveal, F1 25 logos were already present in Formula One's 2025 race graphics.
-On 25 March 2025, Lewis Hamilton was announced to be the driver in the cover image for the 'Iconic Edition' of the game, boasting his red Ferrari overalls, and announced a reveal date of 26 March.
+On 25 March 2025, Lewis Hamilton was announced to be the driver in the cover image for the 'Iconic Edition' of the game, boasting his red Ferrari overalls, and announced a reveal date of 26 May.
 The standard edition of the game features Oscar Piastri of McLaren, Carlos Sainz Jr. of Williams and Oliver Bearman of Haas, and their respective cars, on the cover image, marking the first time since F1 2015 and 2016 that Williams and Haas drivers, respectively, are present on the cover.
 The game also features the livery of the fictional APXGP team, as it appears in the F1 film alongside scenarios inspired by the film that players can undertake.
 The player also has the option of signing the characters from either Braking Point 3 or F1 in MyTeam, as well as racing against the fictional Konnersport and APXGP teams in the driver career mode.

 F1 25 is the first entry in the series not to be released on eighth-generation consoles since F1 2014, with the series turning its focus on ninth-generation consoles.
 It was released on PlayStation 5, Microsoft Windows, and Xbox Series X/S on 30 May 2025, with players who ordered the Iconic Edition granted three-day access beginning on 27 May 2025.
 In Australia, the game was additionally released in physical format on the PlayStation 5 on 10 June.

 2026 DLC expansion package

-In a first for the series, it was announced F1 25 would receive a 2026 season DLC expansion package as opposed to a bespoke new Formula One game based on the 2026 Formula One World Championship being developed and released.
-This breaks the cycle of yearly releases.
+In a first for the series, it was called F1 25 would receive a 2026 season DLC expansion package as opposed to a bespoke new Formula One game based on the 2026 Formula One World Championship being developed and released.
+This breaks the cycle of yearly releases and marks the first time more than one season is represented in an F1 title since F1 2015.
 EA Sports revealed on 18 November 2025 that it chose this path in order to develop a new game from scratch for 2027.
-Senior Creative Director at Codemasters, Lee Mather, stated that "with Formula 1's momentum on and off the track, now is the perfect time for us to look ahead and build for the future."
-This marks the first time more than one season is represented in an F1 title since F1 2015.
+Lee Mather, Senior Creative Director at Codemasters, stated that "with Formula 1's momentum on and off the track, now is the perfect time for us to look ahead and build for the future."

+On 18 May 2026, the key art for the DLC was released, with the official reveal taking place on 20 May.
+The F1 2026 cars were implemented within modes such as Grand Prix, Multiplayer and Time Trial.

 Reception

 F1 25 received "generally favorable" reviews, according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 84% of critics.

-The game is nominated for Best Sports/Racing Game at The Game Awards 2025.
+The game was nominated for "Best Sports/Racing Game" at The Game Awards 2025, as well as for "Racing Game of the Year" at the 29th Annual D.I.C.E.
+Awards, but did not win for either.